 We have put together a helpful map of the beach safety zones along our coastline, which you may find helpful to download:

 To stay safe, remember F.L.A.G.S when you are at the beach:

-Find the red and yellow flags and swim between them.
-Always swim where there is Lifeguard on duty and stay inside the area marked by the red and yellow flags.
+- F: Find the red and yellow flags and swim between them.
+Only swim where there is a Lifeguard on duty and stay inside the area marked by the red and yellow flags.
 Never swim where a sign says not to or when a red flag is flying.

-Look at the safety signs.
-Always read and obey the safety signs - they will help you avoid potential dangers on the beach and identify the safest areas for swimming.
+- L: Look at the safety signs.
+Always read and obey the safety signs.
+They will help you avoid potential dangers on the beach and identify the safest areas for swimming.

 If you see someone in difficulty, tell a Lifeguard immediately.
 If you can't see a Lifeguard, call 999 and ask for the Coastguard.

 Other points to remember when swimming in the sea: